These types of radiotherapy are not standard treatments in the UK. You might have them as part of a clinical trial.

 This treatment doesn't make you radioactive.
 You can have visitors while you are in hospital.

 Your doctor or nurse gently removes the applicators after the last treatment.
 They can give you painkillers beforehand if you would like them.

 You can go home afterwards.
-The treatment team will tell you how to look after the treatment area and they will let you know about futher check up appointments.
+The treatment team will tell you how to look after the treatment area.
+And they will let you know about further check up appointments.